 Whisk until the eggs are thoroughly combined, even more pale in color, before adding the dash of vanilla extract.

-Add the pumpkin puree and whisk until well combined.
+Add the pumpkin puree to the pumpkin cookie recipe, and whisk until well combined.

 The mixture will be a pleasing orange throughout.
 That’s how you know what’s good.